JuliaPy/CondaPkg.jl/README.md

 - `-1` is quiet mode.
 - `0` is normal mode (the default).
 - `1`, `2`, etc. are verbose modes, useful for debugging.

+## Frequently Asked Questions

+### Can I get my package to use a specific Conda environment?

+No. The location of the Conda environment is configured purely by the user.
+Letting packages specify this configuration is not composable - if two packages want to set the location of the environment, then they will be in conflict.